Wavelop/cra-with-module-alias/README.md

 ## Conclusion

-Doing these semple steps you will be able to forget the relative paths and make your folders structure more flexible to the changes.
+Doing these simple steps you will be able to forget the relative paths and make your folders structure more flexible to the changes.

-You can read the post of our blog [here](https://wavelop.com/en/story/create-react-app-module-import-path-aliasing-with-webpack-typescript/).
+You can find the code of this tutorial [here](https://github.com/Wavelop/cra-with-module-alias), and follow the guide, step by step, in this [PR](https://github.com/Wavelop/cra-with-module-alias/pull/1).

 You can take a look at a demo [here](https://cra-module-import-aliasing.web.app/).

 If you have questions, please write to us on the chat or an email to [info@wavelop.com](mailto:info@wavelop.com).

+Originally published at https://wavelop.com/en/story/create-react-app-module-import-path-aliasing-with-webpack-typescript/ on August 28, 2020.

+## Credits

+- <span>Photo by <a href="https://unsplash.com/@camwitney?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Cameron Witney</a> on <a href="https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>
+- <a href='https://www.freepik.com/vectors/light'>Light vector created by stories - www.freepik.com</a>